sekwah41/GenericTestMod/README.md

 The META-INF will be ignored in the resources though it is needed to properly link mixins for now without anything else.

+# Other mods to look at (with summaries of code features)
+## Actively in 1.16.1
+## Currently updating to 1.16.1
+[Re:Skin](https://github.com/sekwah41/Re-Skin/tree/forge-1.16.1) (Commands, Network, Custom Player Data, Access Transformers)

 ## Useful Tools/Info
 Hotswapping that I didn't know existed for far too long https://dcevm.github.io/.